20 DIY Ideas For An Outdoor Turtle Habitat [Turtle Paradise]

 Create a turfgrass platform to serve as a designated basking area.
 Use a dependable filtering system to guarantee pure water.

-5. Aquatic Retreat turtle Habitat
+5. Aquatic Retreat Turtle Habitat

 | Materials | Plastic tub, pebbles, driftwood, coral reefs, plant, mosquito fish, etc. |